 The development of a national dial plan is an involved process.
-Fortunately, Cisco CallManagers deployed in North America can make use of the @ symbol to represent the various patterns that make up the North American Numbering Plan (NANP).
+Fortunately, Cisco CallManagers deployed in North America can make use of the @ symbol in order to represent the various patterns that make up the NANP.
 In this document, the @ symbol is referred to as a macro as it represents multiple patterns.
 This document explains how the @ macro works and also how to use the route filters.

 The variable length patterns that the @ wildcard and the NANP covers are as follows:

 Toll free numbers